ClementNerma/Rave/docs/master.md

 Example.printName(); // Prints: 'Hello'
 ```

-#### Implicit assignments in the constructor
+#### Implicit assignments

-We can specify some arguments to be assigned automatically when passed to the constructor:
+We can specify some arguments to be assigned automatically when passed to methods:

 ```sn
 class A {